 An Appointed Person may be a person licensed by the FSC or a regulatory authority in a recognised jurisdiction to perform the specified functions; an independent third party with the experience in performing the specified functions; or a director, partner or trustee of the private investment fund.
 Similar to the position in relation to the Cayman Conflicts Rule, where the Appointed Person for the fund's management function is the same person responsible for the valuation of fund property, the fund shall identify, manage and monitor any potential conflicts of interest that may arise; and disclose to investors that the Appointed Person responsible for the fund's management function is also the Appointed Person responsible for the valuation of fund property; and details of how any potential conflicts of interest will be managed.

-Note that for a BVI private investment fund, if it is intended that the function of valuation or safekeeping of fund property is to be undertaken internally, the Appointed Person must be a director, partner or trustee of the fund.
-Under the Cayman regime, there is no equivalent concept of an Appointed Person and the relevant functions can be performed by the manager or operator (subject to compliance of the Cayman Conflicts Rule as explained above).
+A minor point of distinction is that in the BVI, where it is intended that the function of valuation or safekeeping of fund property for a private investment fund will be undertaken internally, the Appointed Person must be a director, partner or trustee of the fund.
+Whilst under the Cayman regime, there is no equivalent concept of an Appointed Person and the relevant functions can be performed by the manager or operator (subject to compliance of the Cayman Conflicts Rule as explained above).

 Number of directors ("four eyes principle")

-Although not specified in the Cayman PF Law, CIMA has separately confirmed that it will require all private funds to have at least two natural persons acting as, or for, the operator (eg on the board of directors of the general partner) of the private fund.
-Directors appointed to private funds are not required to be registered pursuant to the Director Registration and Licensing Law, 2014.
+Although not specified in the Cayman PF Act, CIMA has separately confirmed that it will require all private funds to have at least two natural persons acting as, or for, the operator (e.g. on the board of directors of the general partner) of the private fund.
+Directors appointed to private funds are not required to be registered pursuant to the Director Registration and Licensing Act, 2014.

 The BVI PIF Regulations provide that a private investment fund structured as a company shall have at least two directors, at least one of whom shall be an individual.
 Applying the FSC's four eyes principle, where one director is an individual and the other director is a corporate entity, it will be necessary to demonstrate that the individual director is functionally independent of the corporate director.
-For private investment funds structured as a limited partnership, the FSC have confirmed that they do not require the general partner to have at least two directors (or equivalent officers).
+For private investment funds structured as a limited partnership, the FSC have confirmed that they do not require the general partner to have at least two directors (or equivalent officers) which position can be distinguished from the position in Cayman which does expect the board of directors of the general partner to comprise two directors.

 Valuations may be performed by an appropriately qualified independent third party or an administrator and otherwise, may be performed by the manager (or a person who has a control relationship with the manager) or operator of the private fund subject to the Cayman Conflicts Rule.

 The BVI PIF Regulations further provide that the Appointed Person responsible for a private investment fund's management function shall be independent from the Appointed Person responsible for the valuation process, except that where the private investment fund determines that the management and valuation functions "must be" performed by the same Appointed Person, in which case, as noted above, the fund shall identify, manage and monitor any potential conflicts of interest and disclose to the investors details of how such potential conflicts will be managed.
-This is somewhat similar to the position under the Cayman PF Law except that the Cayman PF Law does not impose a requirement on the fund to determine that the valuation function "must be" performed by the manager or operator.
+This is somewhat similar to the position under the Cayman Conflicts Rule except that the Cayman Conflicts Rule does not impose a requirement on the fund to determine that the valuation function "must be" performed by the manager or operator.

 Safekeeping of fund assets/ property

-The Cayman PF Law provides that a private fund shall appoint a custodian to perform two duties, namely:
+The Cayman PF Act provides that a private fund shall appoint a custodian to perform two duties, namely:

-(a) custody: to hold in custody, in segregated accounts opened in the name, or for the account, of the private fund, the custodial fund assets; and
+(a) custody: to hold in custody, in segregated accounts opened in the name, or for the account, of the private fund, the custodial fund assets (i.e. the assets of a private fund that are capable of being physically delivered or capable of registration in an account opened in a custodian’s books in the name, or for the account, of the private fund); and

-(b) title verification: to verify, based on information provided by the private fund and available external information, that the private fund holds title to any other fund assets (not being custodial fund assets) and maintain a record of those other fund assets.
+(b) title verification: to verify, based on information provided by the private fund and available external information, that the private fund holds title to any other fund assets (assets that are not custodial fund assets) and maintain a record of those other fund assets.

 A private fund shall not be required to appoint a custodian if it is neither practical nor proportionate to do so, having regard to the nature of the private fund and the type of assets it holds and provided that it has notified CIMA of such fact.
 In such circumstances, a private fund must appoint a person to carry out the title verification.
 Such function may be performed by an administrator or another independent third party, and otherwise, may be performed by the manager (or a person who has a control relationship with the manager) or operator of the private fund subject to the Cayman Conflicts Rule.

-As discussed above, a private investment fund must at all times have an Appointed Person responsible for safekeeping of fund property, including the segregation of fund property.
-Unlike the Cayman PF Law, the BVI PIF Regulations do not prescribe in detail the duties that apply to the relevant Appointed Person in terms of safekeeping or segregation of fund property.
+In the BVI as discussed above, a private investment fund must at all times have an Appointed Person responsible for safekeeping of fund property, including the segregation of fund property.
+Unlike the position in Cayman, in the BVI, the BVI PIF Regulations do not prescribe in detail the duties that apply to the relevant Appointed Person in terms of safekeeping or segregation of fund property.
 In addition, there is no specific procedure to apply for an exemption from appointing a third-party custodian under the BVI PIF Regulations.
 However, in circumstances where a fund does not propose to appoint a third-party custodian, the regulatory obligation around safekeeping of fund property will be fulfilled by one of the directors/ partners/ trustees assuming this responsibility (as the Appointed Person).

 (a) subject to the Cayman Conflicts Rule; and